Tongan language: Related languages

-Tongan is one of the multiple languages in the Polynesian branch of the Austronesian languages, along with Hawaiian, Māori, Samoan and Tahitian, for example.
-Together with Niuean, it forms the Tongic subgroup of Polynesian.
+Tongan is one of the multiple languages in the Polynesian branch of the Austronesian languages, along with Hawaiian, Cook islander, Māori, and Tahitian, for example.
+Together with Niuean, Samoan, Uvean, Tokelauan and Tuvaluan.
+It forms the Tongic subgroup of Polynesian.

 Tongan is unusual among Polynesian languages in that it has a so-called definitive accent.
 As with all Polynesian languages, Tongan has adapted the phonological system of proto-Polynesian.